I'm not a mind reader, but I guess that you're tired of making credit card payments.

 Does this mean being frugal?
 Yes, to an extent.

-This means eating out less often and buying only necessary clothes and electronics.
+It means eating out less often and buying only necessary clothes and electronics.
 Create a list of “needs” and “wants” and focus on spending money only on the items you need.
 As you make progress in your journey, reward yourself with something from your “wants” list.

 3. Crush Credit Card Debt Using Discipline